 Hopefully, what you’ve read in this article has helped you determine which neurotransmitter imbalances pertain to you.

-But if you are still unsure, here are a few more places to get help.
+But if you are still unsure, here are a few more reputable places to get help.

-- Dr. Mark Hyman’s The UltraMind Solution Companion Guide — available as a PDF.
+His The UltraMind Solution Companion Guide contains quizzes for serotonin, dopamine, GABA, and acetylcholine and is available as a PDF.

 Neurotransmitters are chemical messengers used by brain cells to communicate with each other.